 Section 203.
-Transfer of Nonelectoral Debt to Electoral Debt. - The governing body of any local government unit may, by ordinance, signify a desire to have any nonelectoral debt theretofore incurred established as electoral debt.
-The ordinance shall direct the holding of an election to be held at the proper places within such local government unit for the purpose of obtaining the approval of the electors to such debt in the same manner as provided for securing the approval of the incurring of electoral debt.
-The question shall be whether the remaining unpaid nonelectoral debt incurred for the project named in the question shall be removed from the category of nonelectoral debt.
-If such question shall receive a majority of the votes cast at such election, a certified copy of the ordinance, proof of due advertisement of the election and of the ordinance and a certified return of the election shall be filed with the department.
+Transfer of [Nonelectoral] Debt Incurred without the Approval of the Electors to Electoral Debt.-The governing body of any local government unit may, by [ordinance] resolution, signify a desire to have any [nonelectoral] debt theretofore incurred without the approval of the electors established as electoral debt.
+The fordinancel resolution shall direct the holding of an election to be held at the proper places within such local government unit for the purpose of obtaining the approval of the electors to such debt in the same manner as provided for securing the approval of the incurring of electoral debt.
+The question shall be whether the remaining unpaid [nonelectoral] debt incurred without the approval of the electors for the project named in the question shall be removed from the category of nonelectoral or lease rental debt.
+If [such question shall receive] a majority of the votes cast upon such question at such election shall favor transfer to electoral debt, a certified copy of the [ordinance] resolution, proof of due advertisement of the election [and of the ordinance] and a certified return of the election shall be filed with the department.
 If the department finds the proceedings to have been taken in conformity with the law it shall endorse its approval on a duplicate original thereof and return the same to the local government unit.
-A copy of the proceedings duly certified by the proper officials of the local government unit together with the approval of the department shall be filed in the office for the recording of deeds in and for the county in which such local government unit is located.
-Such debt shall thereupon be no longer classified as nonelectoral.
+[A copy of the proceedings duly certified by the proper officials of the local government unit-together with the approval of the department shall be filed in the office for the recording of deeds in and for the county in which such local government unit is located.]
+Such debt shall thereupon be no longer classified as nonelectoral or lease rental debt.